finos/FDC3/docs/api/specs/webConnectionProtocol.md

 - **Desktop Agent Preload**: An 'injected' or 'preloaded' Desktop Agent API implementation, typically provided by an [Electron](https://www.electronjs.org/) (or similar) container or browser extension, which is made available to web applications at `window.fdc3`.
 - **Desktop Agent Proxy**: An interface to a web-based Desktop Agent (implementation of the Desktop Agent API) that uses the [Desktop Agent Communication Protocol (DACP)](./desktopAgentCommunicationProtocol) to communicate with a Desktop Agent implementation running in another frame or window, via the HTML Standard's Channel Messaging API ([MDN](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API), [HTML Living Standard](https://html.spec.whatwg.org/multipage/web-messaging.html)).

-The WCP allows FDC3-enabled application to detect which FDC3 web-interface is present and returns a `DesktopAgent` interface implementation that the application can use to communicate, without the import of proprietary libraries or code.
+The WCP allows FDC3-enabled applications to detect which FDC3 web-interface is present at runtime and returns a `DesktopAgent` interface implementation that the application can use to communicate, without the import of proprietary libraries or code.
 Hence, the WCP enables FDC3-enabled applications to be run within the scope of any standards compliant Desktop Agent without modification, enabling their developers to Write Once Run Anywhere (WORA).

 :::tip